3052/dash/internal/dash/readme.md

 4. package is named "dash"
 5. package will include a parse method, byte slice input
 6. BaseURL is a single element not a slice
-7. include test Go file in same package
-8. test will read all ".mpd" files in the "testdata" folder. user will provide
-9. support these elements and attributes
+7. support these elements and attributes
    - MPD
       - @mediaPresentationDuration
       - BaseURL